Danijel-Enoch/lemon-markets-submission/03-economics-and-token.md

 ## Token Role

-Lemonloopa is currently token-free during the beta phase, focusing on product development and user acquisition without the complexity of token mechanics.
+Lemon Markets is currently token-free during the beta phase, focusing on product development and user acquisition without the complexity of token mechanics.
 However, a native token launch is planned to introduce:

 **Governance Rights:** Token holders will vote on protocol upgrades, parameter adjustments, fee structures, and new feature implementations, ensuring decentralized decision-making as the platform matures.